 Of the top competitors this season, four have already risen to the top of the round of 16.
-Of these teams, two in particular seem to stand out as potential winners.
-Minotaur of team RioBotz, a Brazilian team poised to take the gold this season, is led by Marco Antonio Meggiolaro.
+Of these teams, two, in particular, seem to stand out as potential winners.
+The minotaur of team RioBotz, a Brazilian team poised to take the gold this season, is led by Marco Antonio Meggiolaro.
 Marco is a skilled engineer, professionally serving as a professor of mechanical engineering in a Rio-based university.
 His bot uses a drum spinning mechanism to damage opponents, render them immobile, and protect itself against any potential attacks.

 On the other side of the ring is the Bronco from team Inertia Labs.
 Based in Sausalito, California, Alexander Rose and Reason Bradley have come together to create some of the most memorable entries in BattleBot history.
 There most reason contribution, Bronco, uses a pneumatic lifting “Launcher” mechanism to flip even the heaviest robots in the arena.
 Both Bronco and Minotaur are set to square off in the next big installation of the show, advancing the teams to the quarterfinals before the eventual end of the tournament.

-Though there are a virtually endless supply of designs for the most destructive robot, some specific mechanisms have become the tool of choice for engineers.
-Flipping arms have increased in popularity in the most recent seasons, because many robots are completely incapacitated when flipped, and the damage caused by using the robots own weight and gravity against it can be sizable.
+Though there is a virtually endless supply of designs for the most destructive robot, some specific mechanisms have become the tool of choice for engineers.
+Flipping arms have increased in popularity in the most recent seasons because many robots are completely incapacitated when flipped, and the damage caused by using the robot’s own weight and gravity against it can be sizable.
 Of course, some designers have built ways to compensate for these deficiencies, but the shock impact alone makes Launching weapons like those featured on the Inertia Labs Bronco so effective.
-Though the Bronco uses powerful Pneumatics to achieve the nearly 25000 pounds of force, electric micro linear actuators can be an equally effective tool.
+Though the Bronco uses powerful Pneumatics to achieve nearly 25000 pounds of force, electric micro linear actuators can be an equally effective tool.

 Regardless of your favorite bot this season, it is obvious that each team has done their best to produce exciting displays of technical skill and engineering innovation.
 Pneumatic systems tend to be an essential component of some of the most successful robots, but electric micro linear actuators, such as those designed by Morai Motion, can also be an effective tool to produce effective robotic solutions.
 Whether you are designing a Launching, Walking, or Crushing robot, micro linear actuators can serve some important roles in the design process.